 made Aliya from the U.S. in 1983.
 She studied at Bar Ilan University.
 Gina has been involved in adult education since 1988 and for the past 22 years she has been lecturing in Jewish studies at Matan.
 She is currently giving Torah classes in the Ra'anana and Netanya branches of Matan.

-has been involved in formal and informal Jewish education for both adults and children for over 20 years.
-She has a degree in computer science from Stern College and certification from the Dyslexia Training Institute.
-After teaching Judaic studies at Shevach High School and at the Rosenbaum Yeshiva of North Jersey, Melissa and her family made aliyah to Bet Shemesh, where she is the Director of Matan Bet Shemesh, teaches children with dyslexia and leads a very popular Tanakh chabura at Congregation Nofei Hashemesh.
+is the programming director of the Matan Bellows Eshkolot Educators Institute.
+She has been involved in formal and informal Jewish education for both adults and children for almost 30 years.
+Melissa has a degree in computer science from Stern College and certification from the Dyslexia Training Institute.
+After teaching Judaic studies at Shevach High School and at the Rosenbaum Yeshiva of North Jersey, Melissa and her family made aliyah to Beit Shemesh, where she is the Director of Matan Beit Shemesh, teaches children with dyslexia and leads a very popular Tanakh chabura at Congregation Nofei Hashemesh.

 Rabbanit Chana Godinger Dreyfus

-is the head of Matan’s Metivta program, a graduate of Matan’s Talmud Institute and gives a weekly in-depth shiur at Matan.
-She was the Rabbanit of Pelech High School for Girls in Jerusalem and part of a team of Beit Hillel Rabbaniot who answer Halakhic questions online.
+A graduate of Matan’s Talmud Institute and gives a weekly in-depth shiur at Matan.
+She is the Rosh Yeshiva in Rosh Tzurim, and part of a team of Beit Hillel Rabbaniot who answer Halakhic questions online.

 graduated from Matan’s Advanced Talmudic Institute.
 She has an M.A. in Talmud from Bar Ilan University and is a Certified Halakhic Advisor (Yoetzet Halakha) by Nishmat.
 For the last 18 years she has taught Talmud and Midrash in a number of women’s Batei Midrash.
 She is in the first cohort of Hilkhata Matan’s Advanced Halakha Institute and a lecturer in Matan’s Metivta program.